 A: For the record: clot-busting meds need to be delivered within four hours (you checked).

 Q: Is it age-dependent?

 A: You’re 44, give or take.
 You’ve taken 7,632 steps to end up back where you started (nothing left to give).

 A: You formulate a theory: Big Mindfulness + Big Data = Big Letdown

 Q: Risk of cardiovascular events?
 A: Higher now.
 Should’ve taken more stairs.
 (No extra credit for shame induction.
-The Vatican, however, will send a badge.
+The Vatican, however, promises to send a badge.
 [Except: you’re a woman.
 A certificate from the local laity will suffice.
 Q: What are your feelings on Clip Art?])

 Q: He smells like…what?

 A: You know how that ends.
 Drag yourself in next to him for another jittery night trained on his thumping heart, one skipped beat away from catastrophe.
 Plus, good luck explaining why you never stay till morning (Well, honey, I often think about death.
 I’m sure you’re fine.
 You’re young.).

 A: Drive to the ER (for comfort only (save on the copay)).

 A: Sit in the parking lot.